daveberrys/guh/DOCS.md

 guh switch account <username>
 ```

-Updates `user.name`, `user.email` in global git config, and overwrites `~/.git-credentials` with the stored token.
+Sets `credential.helper` to `store`, updates `user.name` and `user.email` in global git config, and overwrites `~/.git-credentials` with the stored token.
 The account must have been created with `guh create account` first.

 ---